SkillsUnion/tamkeen-cloud/javascript/javascript-exercise.md

 - **Code**: Provide the complete code you wrote for this exercise.
 - **Screenshots**: Include screenshots of your terminal or console output showing the successful execution of each step.
 - **Reflection**: Write a brief reflection on how using ES6 features like classes, destructuring, and async/await improved your development experience.

----

-This exercise integrates multiple JavaScript concepts and challenges you to apply them in a practical project.
-Let me know if there’s anything else you need!